tosscaster/bonjour-service/README.md

 ## Installation
-Add to your project depedencies using Yarn or NPM.
+Add to your project dependencies using Yarn or NPM.

 #### Install with Yarn
 ```